Rabbit Hole (song): Music video

 A music video for "Rabbit Hole" drawn by Omutatsu was released on May 19, 2023.
 The music video illustration shows Hatsune Miku dressed as a bunny girl with playing cards on her chest.
 Aone Komachi of Real Sound described her as a "girl with poison hidden in her sweetness".
 Glitter typefaces and kawaii elements such as nail polish and dolls also appear in the music video.

 In popular culture

+A fan cosplaying Hatsune Miku in the costume she wore in the music video.

 On February 7, 2024, a derivative fan animation of the song, "Pure Pure", created by "channel", (Note: Also known as "channelcaststation".
 Alongside the viral "Pure Pure", channelcaststation previously created a viral fan fanimation for the song "Miku" by Anamanaguchi, as well as a Genshin Impact fan animation featuring characters Hu Tao and Qiqi for the 2024 HoYoFair program titled "Best Funeral Service for You", and did the animation for Mesmerizer, all of which quickly went viral and received viral internet meme statuses due to the viral nature of channel's videos.) rapidly grew popular on X (formerly Twitter), and TikTok, and quickly became the subject of numerous internet memes due to its viral nature.

 On March 3, Omutatsu posted a fan art illustration of this song created in collaboration with channel.